-The RAND Europe Defence & Security team conducts a broad range of research for policy makers in Europe and beyond.
+RAND Europe conducts a broad range of research for policy makers in Europe and beyond.
 The RAND Corporation has long been recognized for its contributions to defence and security policy.
-RAND Europe furthers this tradition by offering a dedicated research team with wide-ranging expertise, covering key defence issues such as equipment acquisition and personnel policy, and security issues ranging from those in the domestic arena to those that are international concerns.
+The wide-ranging experience of our researchers furthers this tradition.